raymas/enigma-machine/README.md

 plugboard = Plugboard("qd fe rw jn il ps cm ax kg yu")
 ```

-Then, we construct the machine using the predefined M3 rotors from the `engima.rotor.Rotors` class (see below if you want to create yours).
+Then, we construct the machine using the predefined M3 rotors from the `enigma.rotor.Rotors` class (see below if you want to create yours).

 ```python
 from enigma.rotor import Rotors